Brokeshire-Hathaway/telegram-bot/README.md

 pnpm dev
 ```

-If it was sucessfull, you should see in your console something like:
+If it was successfull, you should see in your console something like:

 ```bash
 (node:12714) ExperimentalWarning: `--experimental-loader` may be removed in the future; instead use `register()`: